-We will bring up the Fabric test network and use it to deploy the marbles chaincode.
+We will bring up the Fabric test network and use it to deploy the asset transfer ledger queries chaincode.
 Use the following command to navigate to the test-network directory in the Fabric samples:

 For this tutorial, we want to operate from a known initial state.
 The following command will kill any active or stale Docker containers and remove previously generated artifacts: